 |Want to learn more about this business?
 Send them a direct inquiry.|

-In a caring and positive atmosphere, we create a warm and inviting place for preschoolers to learn.
-Social/emotional, physical, cognitive, and creative skills are introduced through materials and learning experiences that are child-centered and teacher-framed.
-Work is planned that emphasizes "the process rather than the product," fostering a sense of accomplishment and pride.
-Based on research that "children learn through play," classroom routines encourage active involvement, meaningful experimentation and reinforcement through repetition.
-We reinforce the connection between your child and his/her Jewish heritage by integrating the unique traditions and values of the Jewish family into the curriculum.
+In a caring, positive atmosphere, we create a warm, inviting place for preschoolers to learn.
+Social and emotional, physical, cognitive, and creative skills are introduced through materials and learning experiences that are child-centered and teacher-framed.
+Work emphasizes "the process rather than the product," fostering a sense of accomplishment and pride.
+Based on research that "children learn through play," classroom routines encourage active involvement, meaningful experimentation, and reinforcement through repetition.
+The connection between your child and his or her Jewish heritage is reinforced and integrated through the curriculum.